 But, what you can do is write down your plans post-lockdown.
 So, grab a piece of paper and jot down everything you’re currently missing, or what you’re most looking forward to.

-Here are seven ideas that are sure to be worthy contenders for your post-social distancing bucket list:
+Here are six ideas that are sure to be worthy contenders for your post-social distancing bucket list: